Catcurity123/SCS-CO2/AWS_CLI_CheatSheet.md

 (+) To list all policies attached to an user: `aws iam list-attached-user-policies --user-name <username>`

+(+) To get what the policy is about: `aws iam get-policy-version --policy-arn arn:aws:iam::891376942137:policy/S3BucketLevelOnlyPolicy --version-id v1`

 (+) To get the ARN of a policy: `aws iam list-policies --query "Policies[?PolicyName=='<policy_name>'].Arn"`

 (+) To create access key for a user: `aws iam create-access-key --user-name <username>`